Fenytestver/WIP/SumpPitSensorProject/docs/sensornode.md

     // Sets the value (analogRead result) where 'water low' is
     // integer parameter; returns the saved value "setWaterLow",
-    // Sets the value (analogRead result) where 'high low' is
+    // Sets the value (analogRead result) where 'water high' is
     // integer parameter; returns the saved value "setWaterHigh",
     // Sets the value (inches) to return at 'water low'